Central bank demand for Belgian bonds softer this year - debt agency

-LONDON, June 20 Global central banks have shown less demand for Belgium's government debt this year because of elections elsewhere in the euro zone, the country's debt chief said on Tuesday.
+LONDON, June 20 (Reuters) - Global central banks have shown less demand for Belgium's government debt this year because of elections elsewhere in the euro zone, the country's debt chief said on Tuesday.

 Central banks, especially from emerging market countries, have tended to be big buyers of high-rated euro zone government debt like Belgium's which they see as a safe store of wealth.